Post

 Save the file.

-Refresh the test “web application” URL to check if the changes are correct:
+Refresh the test “Web App” URL to check if the changes are correct:

-Correctly displaying data means: GitHub successfully linked real data 🎉🎉🎉
+Correctly displaying data means: GitHub webhook successfully connected with real data 🎉🎉🎉

-You can also easily switch to the “Runner Status” to check if the Self-hosted Runner is working properly:
+You can also easily switch to the “Runner Status” to check whether the Self-hosted Runner is functioning properly:

-Note: My Runner is not running… so it is offline.
+Note: My Runner is off… so it’s offline.

 Slack Integration

-To connect Slack notifications, we first need to go back to the Repo → GitHub Actions and add a notification container Action that wraps the package bundling Action Workflow.
+To integrate Slack notifications, we first need to go back to the Repo → GitHub Actions and add a notification wrapper Action for the package build Action Workflow.

 CD-Deploy-Form.yml: